Pluton Biosciences Selected for Wells Fargo Innovation Incubator

 Danforth Plant Science Center and the National Renewable Energy Lab

-(St. Louis, MO, May 21, 2020) The Wells Fargo Innovation Incubator (IN2), a technology incubator and platform funded by the Wells Fargo Foundation and co-administered by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), today announced that it has selected Pluton Biosciences to join the program as a member of IN2’s seventh cohort.
+The Wells Fargo Innovation Incubator (IN2), a technology incubator and platform funded by the Wells Fargo Foundation and co-administered by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), today announced that it has selected Pluton Biosciences to join the program as a member of IN2’s seventh cohort.

 The selected companies share a focus on developing technologies that support the agricultural sector while reducing environmental impact.

-Headquartered in St. Louis, MO, Pluton Biosciences discovers new beneficial microbes in the soil for use in sustainable, natural products.
+Headquartered in St. Louis, MO, USA, Pluton Biosciences discovers new beneficial microbes in the soil for use in sustainable, natural products.
 Pluton used its high-throughput microbial discovery platform called Micromining® to discover ten new strains of bacteria with insecticidal properties.
 Some of these strains are especially effective against mosquitoes that carry such deadly infectious diseases as Malaria, Zika, Dengue, West Nile, and Yellow Fever.

 “The resources available to us through the Wells Fargo Innovation Incubator include the use of High-Performance Liquid Chromatography.
 This technology will allow our scientists to better understand the effective chemistry behind our novel insecticidal discovery,” said Pluton CEO Charlie Walch.